exercism/website-copy/tracks/julia/exercises/raindrops/mentoring.md

 end
 ```

-## IOBuffer
+**IOBuffer**

-Using an `IOBuffer`, as in the following example, is one of the slowest available solutions.
-Although this pattern is common for creating strings on the fly in julia, it's very slow in this case.
+Using an `IOBuffer` to create a string on the fly is a common pattern in julia.
+However, in this case, it tends to be rather slow compared to the other solutions.

 ```julia
 function raindrops(number)